Axway-API-Management-Plus/apim-demo-helm-charts/README.md

 ## Install and Setup

-Prerequisites:
+Prerequisites and expectations:

 - These charts have been tested with Axway API Management v7.6.2 and v7.7

-- Knowledge of Kubernetes
+- You are expected to have a knowledge of Kubernetes

-- You have Axway API Management docker images in a Docker registry (protected by user ID/password)
+- You have a Kubernetes cluster with Helm installed.

-- You have your own images for MySQL (*mysql* in local-values.yaml) and Ingress controller (*ccbackend* in local-values.yaml)
+- You have Docker images of Axway API Management, MySQL (*mysql* in local-values.yaml) and an ingress controller (*ccbackend* in local-values.yaml) in a Docker registry (protected by user ID/password)

-- You configured a Kubernetes cluster with Helm installed

 - You execute the provided commands on a Kubernetes *master* node

+- This setup assumes that Cassandra runs in a docker container *cassandra* on a *master* node

 These are general steps for using these charts: